Ng Eng Hen

-Prior to entering politics, Ng was a consultant surgeon at the Singapore General Hospital (SGH) and later a private surgical oncologist at Mount Elizabeth Hospital.
+Prior to joining politics, Ng was a consultant surgeon at the Singapore General Hospital (SGH) and later a private surgical oncologist at Mount Elizabeth Hospital.
 He made his political debut in the 2001 general election as part of a five-member PAP team contesting in Bishan–Toa Payoh GRC and won by an uncontested walkover.
-Ng was later elected as a Member of Parliament (MP) and has been winning subsequent general elections since.
+Ng was later elected as an MP and has been winning subsequent general elections since.

+Before becoming the Minister of Defence, Ng had been Second Minister for Education between 2004 and 2005, Minister for Manpower between 2004 and 2008, Second Minister for Defence between 2005 and 2011 and Leader of the House between 2011 and 2015.
+Ng is also the Chairman of SAFRA Board of Governors.

 Early life and education

 A Chinese Singaporean of Henghua descent, Ng and his five siblings lived in a rental flat in Zion Road during his childhood.
 He was educated at Anglo-Chinese School and National Junior College before completing medical school at the National University of Singapore.
 He also underwent fellowship training in surgical oncology at the University of Texas MD Anderson Cancer Center.

 Career

 Ng was a consultant surgeon at the Singapore General Hospital between 1992 and 1997 before he went into private practice at Mount Elizabeth Hospital as a surgical oncologist between 1997 and 2001.